Living with missing teeth can take a significant toll on your quality of life.

 You are a good candidate for a dental implant if you are missing a single tooth or multiple teeth and would prefer the stability of a fixed restoration instead of a removable one.

-Dr. Savon will assess whether or not you are a good candidate for dental implants by thoroughly reviewing your medical history as well as analyzing your bone density and gingival architecture (the shape and health of your gums).
-In areas with insufficient bone density or quality, Dr. Savon uses his skill and expertise to place bone grafts that facilitate the placement of dental implants.
+Dr. Savon and Dr. Engleman will assess whether or not you are a good candidate for dental implants by thoroughly reviewing your medical history as well as analyzing your bone density and gingival architecture (the shape and health of your gums).
+In areas with insufficient bone density or quality, Dr. Savon and Dr. Engleman use their skills and expertise to place bone grafts that facilitate the placement of dental implants.

 Please Call Train Station Dental